wdv4758h/pypy-extradoc/blog/draft/gil.rst

 Transactional Memory" seems to be one possible state-of-the-art; it also seems to be "good enough for all cases".

 So, when will it be done?
-No clue so far.
+I cannot say yet.
 It is still at the idea stage, but I *think* that it can work.
 How long would it take us to write it?
 Again no clue, but we are looking at many months rather than many days.
-This is the sort of thing that I (Armin Rigo) would like to be able to work on full time after the `Eurostars funding`_ runs out on September 1.
+This is the sort of thing that I would like to be able to work on full time after the `Eurostars funding`_ runs out on September 1.
 We are currently looking at ways to use `crowdfunding`_ to raise money so that I can do exactly that.
 Expect a blog post about that very soon.
-But this looks like a perfect candidate for crowdfunding -- there are at least thousands of you who would be willing to pay 10s of Euros to Kill the Gil.
+But this looks like a perfect candidate for crowdfunding -- there are at least thousands of you who would be willing to pay 10s of Euros to Kill the GIL.
 Now we only have to make this happen.

 .. _`Software Transactional Memory`: http://en.wikipedia.org/wiki/Software_transactional_memory
-.. _`this paper`:
 .. _`Eurostars funding`: http://morepypy.blogspot.com/2010/12/oh-and-btw-pypy-gets-funding-through.html
 .. _`crowdfunding`:http://en.wikipedia.org/wiki/Crowd_funding